huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 ### Can the house be sold before probate is finished?

 Often yes.
-Once there is a personal representative and there are no special restrictions from the court, the house can usually be prepared and sold while the probate is still open, as long as it is consistent with the personal representativeâ€™s duties and your attorneyâ€™s advice.
+Once there is a personal representative and there are no special restrictions from the court, the house can usually be prepared and sold while the probate is still open, as long as it is consistent with the personal representative's duties and your attorney's advice.

 ### Do all sales of real estate in probate need court approval?